dwjackson/lanshare/README.md

 ## License

-LanShare is licensed under the MIT license.
+LANshare is licensed under the MIT license.